Cookies on this website

 The new Fellows and their projects are:

-• Alycia Leonard, Department of Engineering Science – Predicting empowerment: AI-driven targeting of social policy interventions
+• Alycia Leonard, Department of Engineering Science – Predicting empowerment: AI-driven targeting of best-fit energy services for efficient sustainable development

-• Taniya Kapoor, Department of Engineering Science – Engineering-informed foundation models for sustainable materials discovery
+• Taniya Kapoor, Department of Engineering Science – Engineering-informed foundation models for sustainable bridges

-• Thomas Monahan, Department of Engineering Science – Global operational storm surge prediction using neural differential equations
+• Thomas Monahan, Department of Engineering Science – Global operational storm surge prediction using scientific machine learning and satelite altimetry

-• Daniel Schofield, Department of Engineering Science – Scaling AI for ethology and wildlife conservation
+• Daniel Schofield, Department of Engineering Science – Scaling AI for ethology and wildlife conservation: towards automated monitoring of primates in the wild

-• Augustin Marignier, Department of Earth Sciences – Illuminating the Earth’s inner core with Bayesian AI
+• Augustin Marignier, Department of Earth Sciences – Illuminating the Earth’s inner core with Bayesian machine learning

 • Deaglan Bartlett, Department of Physics – Trustworthy machine learning for cosmological discovery

-• Hattie Stewart, Department of Physics – Galaxy modelling in next generation radio surveys with AI
+• Hattie Stewart, Department of Physics – Galaxy modelling in next generation radio surveys with machine learning

-• Jonathan Pattrick, Department of Biology – Characterising pollinator energetics and foraging dynamics using computer vision and AI
+• Jonathan Pattrick, Department of Biology – Characterising pollinator energetics and foraging stratergies using machine learning

-• Yuxing Zhou, Department of Chemistry – Understanding amorphous oxides for solar cell design using AI-driven modelling
+• Yuxing Zhou, Department of Chemistry – Understanding amorphous oxides for solar cell applications using gererative machine learning.

 Through a combination of research, training, and collaboration, the Schmidt AI in Science Fellows are developing cutting-edge AI tools and applying them to pressing scientific challenges.